Cognitive Automation: Definition, How It Works, Example & Benefits

 Complexity of Integration

-RPA is relatively easier to integrate into existing systems and processes, while cognitive automation may require more complex integration due to its advanced AI capabilities and the need for handling unstructured data sources.
+RPA is relatively easier to integrate into existing systems and processes, while cognitive process automation may require more complex integration due to its advanced AI capabilities and the need for handling unstructured data sources.

 Ready to Take Your Automation to the Next Level?